Our supply: Special order material

 As a standard, we apply protective paper backing to the side that is supplied with no protection to help minimize heat marks.
 You will need to peel this off when you receive your job.

-Deeper engraving effects are not advised on hips.
+Deeper engraving effects are not advised on polypropylene.
 The heat buildup from the laser can cause the material to warp making the engraving less consistent.